Code52/pretzel/CONTRIBUTING.md

 **The functionalities are based as much as possible on existing functionalities in jekyll**

+Each new functionnality must have been discussed first before submitting it in a PR.

 ## Coding conventions

 We are following as much as possible the [C# coding conventions](https://msdn.microsoft.com/en-us/library/ff926074.aspx).